-- 1. The presiding officer will call each witness.
+- e.
+Witnesses - 1.
+The presiding officer will call each witness.
 (The first witness will be the reporting person, who shall present his or her testimony). - 2.
-The order of subsequent witnesses shall be determined by the presiding officer. - 3.
-Each witness shall be questioned in the following manner: - i.
+The order of subsequent witnesses shall be determined by the presiding officer.

+3. Each witness shall be questioned in the following manner under the supervision of the presiding officer:

+- i.
 The reporting person shall be given the opportunity to question the witness. - ii.
 The accused student shall be given the opportunity to question the witness. - iii.
-The Board Members shall be given the opportunity to guestion the witness. - iv.
-The presiding officer shall direct any further questioning of the witness, and then dismiss the witness (subject to recall). - g.
+The Board Members shall be given the opportunity to question the witness. - iv.
+The presiding officer shall direct any further questioning of the witness, and then dismiss the witness (subject to recall). - e.
+Hearing participants may request a brief recess to consider any newly presented information in preparation for a closing statement to the Board. - h.
 The reporting person may make a statement to the Board.
-(No new evidence will be presented at this time.) - h.
+(No new evidence will be presented at this time.) - i.
 The accused student may make a statement to the Board.
-(No new evidence will be presented at this time.) - i.
+(No new evidence will be presented at this time.) - j.
 The Board will meet privately and discuss the evidence presented before them and will then proceed to vote upon the responsibility of the accused student after all Board members agree that all necessary discussion has occurred.
-The decision of the Board shall be based on whether the accused student is responsible or not responsible for committing the violation using a standard of preponderance of the evidence. - j.
-If the decision is responsible, the Board shall determine the sanction. - k.
-After a decision has been reached, this decision shall be read immediately and be presented in writing, within two (2) business days, to both the accused student and the reporting person by the presiding officer.
+The decision of the Board shall be based on whether the accused student is responsible or not responsible for committing the violation using a standard of preponderance of the evidence. - If the decision is responsible, the Board shall determine the sanction.
+After a decision has been reached, this decision shall be read immediately and be presented in writing, within five (5) business days, to both the accused student and the reporting person by the presiding officer. - Records - 1.
+A summary of the proceedings compiled by the Board secretary and approved by the Board Chair and the Board advisors shall be presented to the Dean of the College within ten (10) business days after the case has been decided. - 2.
+A complete record shall be submitted to the Dean of the College (see Article XI) upon its completion. - m.
+The presiding officer may recess the proceedings whenever deemed necessary.
+A motion for recess may be submitted by the accused student, the reporting person, or the Board Members. - n.
+An accused student may change his or her statement in response to the allegations from "not responsible" to "responsible" at the termination of questioning of any particular witness or at any time during the hearing. - o.
+All procedural decisions of the presiding officer may be changed by a majority vote of the Interclass Honor Code Board members at the hearing.